So, you understand the exhibition rubric, you’ve selected your IA prompt, and you’ve chosen your objects. What happens next?

 You’re trying to do several things simultaneously when you write the commentary.
 First, you’re answering the IA prompt that you’ve chosen from the list of 35 options.
 These all ask a question about the nature of knowledge, and how we use it: make sure your exhibition commentary addresses this question.

 Second, you are outlining the real-world context of your objects, and justifying why you have chosen them for your exhibition.
-How do your objects link to the IA prompt?
-How do they relate to your personal experiences?
-What makes them special, or original, or particularly resonant?
+How do your objects link to the prompt?
+How do they relate to your experiences?
+What makes them special, original, and particularly resonant?

 Third, you are showing your knowledge of the core theme, or one of theoptional themes, by referring to ideas relevant to this aspect of TOK, key thinkers that you’ve come across during the course, and real-life situations that have engaged you.